Extreme heat events versus flying-foxes: past, present, and future

 Extreme heat events are of special concern to biodiversity conservation (Hughes et al. 2009), both because of their direct impacts on organismal health, but also because of their effects on water demand and evaporative losses and the frequency and intensity of droughts and wildfires.
 They can directly result in mass die-offs in wildlife (Welbergen et al 2008) and already contribute significantly to determining which species occur in which ecosystems (Parmesan 2006; Parmesan et al. 2000).
 Since the frequency, duration and severity of extreme temperature events are rising faster than the means (Easterling et al. 2000; Katz & Brown 1992; Schär et al. 2004; Tebaldi et al. 2006), they will continue to gain significance as mechanistic drivers of ecological responses to climatic change (Kapos et al. 2008).
 However, despite their clear importance for our understanding of climate change impacts (and hence adaptation action), very little is known about their effects on biodiversity at present.

 Flying-foxes are charismatic, large species of bat (weighing up to 1 kg) that forage by night and roost by day in arboreal roosts comprising thousands to tens of thousands of individuals.
-They provide important ecosystem services, including pollination of wild and cultivated crops and seed dispersal (e.g. Fujita & Tuttle 1991).
-However, they are exposed to threatening anthropogenic factors (Mickleburgh et al 1992), the most serious of which are loss of foraging and roosting habitat (e.g. Tidemann 1999), direct killing of animals in orchards and harassment and destruction of roosts (e.g. Tidemann & Vardon 1997; Welbergen & Eby 2015).
+They provide important ecosystem services, including pollination of wild and cultivated crops and seed dispersal (e.g., Fujita & Tuttle 1991).
+However, they are exposed to threatening anthropogenic factors (Mickleburgh et al 1992), the most serious of which are loss of foraging and roosting habitat (e.g., Tidemann 1999), direct killing of animals in orchards and harassment and destruction of roosts (e.g., Tidemann & Vardon 1997; Welbergen & Eby 2015).

-So far we have found evidence of at least 39 flying-fox die-off events in Australia, with the earliest dating back to 1791, but the majority (35) occurring since 1994.
-At least 20 events had a death toll in excess of 1,000.
-These 20 substantial events resulted in >163,300 casualties, with >131,000 individuals in the last decade alone (including one event in Queensland where 45,500 flying-foxes died).
-These events are set to escalate under climate change, with disturbing implications for flying-foxes and other organisms in Australia and beyond. |
+So far we have collected evidence for at least 48 flying-fox die-off events in Australia, with the earliest dating back to 1791, but the majority occurring since 1994.
+At least 28 events had a death toll in excess of 1,000.
+These 28 substantial events resulted in >233,300 casualties, with >200,000 deaths recorded in the last decade alone.
+This includes one event in January 2014 where about half (45,500) of all black flying-foxes present in South-East Queensland died across 52 roosts during a single hot afternoon; and another event in November 2018 where about one-third (23,000) of all spectacled flying-foxes in Australia died during a dreadful three-day heat event in Far North Queensland.
+These events are set to escalate under climate change, with disturbing implications for flying-foxes and other wildlife in Australia and beyond. |

 Map of Australia showing the maximum temperatures recorded during 'Black Saturday' on 7th February 2009.